HL7/fhir-identity-matching-ig/input/pagecontent/digital-identity.md

 ### Requirements for Enterprise Identifiers

 Locally established business identifiers used in cross-organizational matching MUST correspond to unique identities in the real world (TBD?
 WAS: will have minimum metadata and verification constraints and is designed for cross-walking between the many systems necessary for successful patient matching in health information exchange).
+NOTE that these are examples of what we have in place today that can be used for matching and may not meet all the requirements we’d like to have of a Digital Identifier as defined in this IG.

 Requirements: